swingerman/ha-dual-smart-thermostat/README.md

 ### Opening entities and objects

 An opening entity is a sensor that can be in two states: `on` or `off`.
 If the state is `on` the opening is considered open, if the state is `off` the opening is considered closed.
 The opening object can contain a timeout property that defines the time in seconds after which the opening is considered open even if the state is still `on`.
-This is useful if you would want to ignor windows opened only for a short time.
+This is useful if you would want to ignore windows opened only for a short time.

 ### Openings Scope